zowe/docs-site/docs/extend/server-schemas.md

 * Each component must state where its base schema file is located by the manifest parameter "schemas.config"
 * The schema file must use and/or extend the Zowe Component base schema by use of the "allOf" attribute.
 * The schema must have an `$id` property which is a URI that has a domain related to the entity that developed the Component.
-* The file must be encoded as ??????
+* The file should be tagged on z/OS but elsewhere must at least be encoded as ASCII-subset of UTF-8

 ## Additional information